 - Consistent speeds over most of the major streaming providers

 VyprVPN takes things a bit further than the rest in terms of servers that actually work over streaming platforms.
 You’ll love how quickly it connects, too.
-And when that’s done, put on your favorite Hulu or Netflix series, switching over from one country to another on a dime without running into blockages.
+And when that’s done, put on your favorite Hulu, Disney+ or Netflix series, switching over from one country to another on a dime without running into blockages.
 As for privatization, the company will never log your personal data when you’re on the site or using the VPN.
 No third parties are involved, and it’s safe to say that this is the best when it comes to using streaming services in places with heavy penalties.
 Some server speeds may slow down at times, particularly when there are lots of people on the network.
 But as a whole, VyprVPN does the streaming job well enough to sit with other high-ranking VPNs.

 - Easy to find a server that won’t block streams